PLEASE NOTE: IPS DOES NOT RECEIVE ANY FUNDING FOR ANY OF OUR SERVICES INCLUDING SUICIDE PREVENTION.

-IPS and particularly, Dr Tracy Westerman have received significant recognition in the field generally, but most particularly in the area of suicide prevention.
+IPS and particularly, Adjunct Professor Tracy Westerman have received significant recognition in the field generally, but most particularly in the area of suicide prevention.
 The following are of particular note:

-- In 2005, the Canadian government sent a delegation to Australia specifically to explore the innovative approaches to suicide prevention that IPS have developed in Aboriginal Australian communities and recommended a similar approach to address high rates of Inuit suicides in Canada.
+- In 2005, the Canadian government sent a delegation to Australia specifically to explore the innovative approaches to suicide prevention that IPS have developed in Aboriginal Australian communities and recommended the replication of this approach to address high rates of Inuit suicides in Canada.
+WASC-Yfeasibilitystudy

 - The Suicide Prevention Australia LiFE award as “Emerging Researcher” for contributions to Indigenous suicide prevention in 2006,